#4a-Tent for 1 -adult only + Shower+ Park 10 min

-*Sweet private campsite! *10 min to BBNP & Terlingua *TWO ADULTS, over 18 yrs.
-NO pets. *Canvas tent: 6'Wx8'.5"Dx4'H, includes: a very comfortable TWIN bed,2 pillows, 2 blankets, table & lantern. *BRING SLEEPING BAG if it will be cold. *FULL size outdoor stargazer lounge net bed for sleeping/ stargazing provided *1 chair *Picnic table, cooking stove (bring your own 1 lb cylinders), firepit. *only a mile or so to, gas, groceries, etc. *SHOWER & clean outhouse No power/water on site
+*Sweet private campsite! *10 min to BBNP & Terlingua *ONE ADULT, over 21 yrs.
+NO pets. *Canvas tent: 6'Wx8'.5"Dx4'H, includes: a very comfortable TWIN bed, 1pillow, sheets, 1 blanket, table & lantern. *BRING SLEEPING BAG if it will be cold. *FULL size outdoor stargazer net bed for sleeping/ stargazing provided *1 outdoor chair *Picnic table, cooking stove (bring your own 1 lb cylinders), firepit w/cooking grate *only a mile or so to, gas, groceries, etc. *SHOWER & clean outhouse No power/water

 Study Butte-Terlingua, TX, United States